 “Alone we can do so little; together we can do so much.”Helen Keller

-Colleges & Universities Task Group
+Colleges & Universities Action Group

 To advance LfS in colleges and universities, LfS Scotland works in partnership with the Scottish branch of the Environmental Association of Universities and Colleges (EAUC).
 One of the main ways we work together is by supporting the EAUC-Scotland Topic Support Networks and by putting on joint events.
 To find our more about EAUC-Scotland please click here, and to find out more about the Topic Support Networks please click here.